huggingface/blog/deep-rl-dqn.md

 Now that you've studied the theory behind Deep Q-Learning, **you’re ready to train your Deep Q-Learning agent to play Atari Games**.
 We'll start with Space Invaders, but you'll be able to use any Atari game you want 🔥

+We're using the RL-Baselines-3 Zoo integration, a vanilla version of Deep Q-Learning with no extensions such as Double-DQN, Dueling-DQN, and Prioritized Experience Replay.

 Start the tutorial here 👉 https://colab.research.google.com/github/huggingface/deep-rl-class/blob/main/unit3/unit3.ipynb